by Eric McLamb

 “And survive they did!” she exclaimed.

-Did you feel the winds of Maria in September 2017?
+Did you feel the hurricanes of the Caribbean in recent history?

-Share your hurricane story on Instagram and tag @ecologyprime or Tweet us @ecologyprime!
+Share your hurricane story on Instagram and tag @ecologyprime!

 Resurgence from Total Devastation